 Not sure what style you want?
-Start by checking out the videos in this blog and if you’re hungry for more, go to Encore’s jazz band page and listen to different bands’ audio/video clips and get ideas of which styles you like.
+Start by checking out the videos in this blog, and if you’re hungry for more, head to Encore’s jazz band category page and listen to different bands’ audio/video clips to get ideas of which styles you like.
 You can even filter by location to find bands near you!

 How many people are in a jazz band?

-Band sizes range from trios to a full 20-person band.
-Most groups can be flexible about the size in order to suit your budget.
+Most groups can be flexible about the size in order to suit your budget and needs.

 How much space does a jazz band need?